bmad4ever/comfyui_ab_samplercustom/README.md

 When the optional mask is used, the region outside the defined roi is copied from the original latent at the end of every step.

+**Disclaimer: its applications should be rather niche and there are likely better alternative approaches.**